discretize/discretize-guides/builds/elementalist/power-sword-weaver/index.md

 <Tabs>
 <Tab title="Build">
-The <Specialization name="Weaver" text="Power Sword Weaver"/> is currently one of the strongest DPS builds for fractals.
+The <Specialization eliteSpecialization="Weaver" text="Power Sword Weaver"/> is currently one of the strongest DPS builds for fractals.

 It has quick burst damage and doesn't rely as much on pre-casting as [Power Tempest](/builds/elementalist/power-tempest).
 Since you don't have long casting times and the rotation loops fluently, it is fun to play as long as there are no Instabilities that discourage melee interactions.

-Aside from <Condition name="vulnerability"/>, an additional crowd control skill with <Skill name="Updraft"/> and high DPS, the <Specialization name="Weaver" text="Power Sword Weaver"/> unfortunately doesn't provide much utilities.
+Aside from <Condition name="Vulnerability"/>, an additional crowd control skill with <Skill name="Updraft"/> and high DPS, the <Specialization eliteSpecialization="Weaver" text="Power Sword Weaver"/> unfortunately doesn't provide much utilities.
 Additionally, the missing Arcane traits such as <Trait name="Final Shielding"/> make you inherently squishy.

 The build benefits heavily from slaying potions and sigils such as <Item id="50082"/> and <Item name="Impact" type="Sigil"/>.